-All formal ATCs shall be submitted electronically by uploading to ProjectWise in a single zip folder with each file name using the following format: FATCSummary\ProposerName or FATCNumber\ProposerName.
-The Proposers shall use the ATC Summary Form and the Formal ATC Submittal Form, which can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Standard Forms Section.
+All formal ATCs shall be submitted electronically by uploading to ProjectWise.
+Each ATC shall be contained in a single pdf document, which includes the Formal ATC form.
+The Formal ATC Submittal Form can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Documents and Standard Forms Section.
+The document will not upload without entering the required attribute information.